459thSCO/PuertoRico/README.md

 ### Wednesday

-Deep Dive into Windows Server
+Deep Dive into Windows Server.
+These videos will run over 45 minutes so just pause and resume once the break starts and ends.

 0800 - 01 Server Overview